looopTools/querycpp/README.md

 Querry C++ is a library for easy SQL query building for modern C++ for multiple SQL dialects.

+*NOTE:* Version 0.0.x is considered alpha and will be subject to breaking changes

 *NOTE:* This library is in no way production ready in its current state

 *NOTE:* Right now this library mainly servers as a way to get better at C++ and to build a nifty little tool for me